 This event briefing describes the impact of rainfall on Jamaica, which was associated with a Covered Area Rainfall Event (CARE) starting on 27 October 2025 and ending on 30 October 2025, this CARE is associated with Tropical Cyclone Melissa.
 The Rainfall Index Loss (RIL) for the Covered Area Rainfall Event was above the attachment point of Jamaica’s Excess Rainfall policy, and therefore a payout of US$21,085,8560 is due to the Government of Jamaica on its Excess Rainfall policy.

-This event briefing describes the impact of rainfall on Haiti, which was associated with a Covered Area Rainfall Event (CARE) starting on 28 October 2025 and ending on 29 October 2025 associated with TC Melissa.
-The Rainfall Index Loss (RIL) for the Covered Area Rainfall Event was below the attachment point of Haiti’s Excess Rainfall policy, and therefore no payout is due to the Government of Haiti on its Excess Rainfall policy.
+This event briefing describes the impact of rainfall on Montserrat which was associated with a Covered Area Rainfall Event (CARE) starting on 16 October and ending on 18 October 2025.
+The Rainfall Index Loss (RIL) for the Covered Area Rainfall Event was below the attachment point of Montserrat’s Excess Rainfall policy, and therefore no payout is due to the Government of Montserrat.
+This CARE did not activate the Wet Season Trigger1 endorsement of Montserrat’s Excess Rainfall policy and therefore no payout under this endorsement is due.